People's Army of Vietnam: Service branches

 The People's Army of Vietnam composes of the standing (or regular) forces and the reserve forces.
 The standing forces include the main forces and the local forces.
 During peacetime, the standing forces are minimised in number, and kept combat-ready by regular physical and weapons training, and stock maintenance.

 Vietnam People's Ground Force

 Within PAVN the Ground Force have not been established as a separate full Service Command, thus all of the ground troops, army corps, military districts and the specialised arms are under the responsibility of the Ministry of Defence, under the direct command of the General Staff, who serves as its de facto commander.
-The Vietnam Strategic Rear Forces is also a part of the Ground Force.

-Arms
+Arm badges

 Military regions

 The following military regions are under the direct control of the General Staff and the Ministry of Defence: